godack1905/ciberseguridad-portfolio/WriteUps/English/FirstHacking_Dockerlabs.md

 $
 ```

-And finally we have access to the machine!!
+And finally we have access to the machine and we don't have to scale privileges because we are already root user!!